joelmoss/spaced/README.md

 ## Magic bang and predicate methods

-If you define a `#_!` or `#call` method in your namespaced class, you can then conveniently call that with a bang method:
+If you define a `#_!` method in your namespaced class, you can then conveniently call that with a bang method:

 ```ruby
 class User